 Coping with hair loss

 During treatment, you will deal with many emotional aspects of breast cancer.
 Losing your hair can be especially hard.
-As with breast surgery, losing your hair can feel like an "assault" on another part of your body that is tied to your identity.
+As with breast surgery, losing your hair affects a part of your body that is tied to your identity.